Mjz86/c_colon/README.md

 7. bases abi hash and dclaration order
 8. abi+(...) es abi hash and dclaration order
 9. qualifiers of a type , but order independant
-10. throw-value  type hash of the context
+10. throw-value  and promise-type and input and output of async/sync functions of the context
+11. the abi version number ( any changes to the abi scheme in the standard will alter this number)

 - note :
 the c colon linker only uses the abi hashes as signaturs for linkage.